splunk-terraform/terraform-provider-signalfx/website/docs/r/dashboard_group.html.markdown

 In a addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the integration.
+* `dashboard.config_id` - The ID of the association between the dashboard group and the dashboard